Marie Anello

 “Marie Anello is a classically trained mezzo-soprano and actress with experience in opera, musical theater, cabaret, jazz, voice acting, and drama.

-The Secret of St. Kilda and Meet Cute, Marie has had the pleasure of performing with companies like Killer Queen Opera, The Penobscot Theatre Company, Soho Playhouse, Write Act Repertory, New York City Opera, and Encompass New Opera Theatre.
+In addition to her voice acting work on podcasts like The Secret of St. Kilda and Meet Cute, Marie has had the pleasure of performing with companies like Killer Queen Opera, The Penobscot Theatre Company, Soho Playhouse, Write Act Repertory, New York City Opera, and Encompass New Opera Theatre.

 Marie also works as a writer and editor, specializing in book reviews, publishing industry journalism, and graphic novels..”